-Group Barriers to engagement Tools/tactics No internet access Cannot participate in online engagement activities as they do not have access to the internet connection, which is particularly problematic during Covid-19.
-Use a mix of digital and written communication tools to provide information about the project.
+Group Barriers to engagement Tools / tactics No internet access Cannot participate in online engagement activities as they do not have access to the internet connection.
+Use a mix of digital and written communication tools to provide information about the Project.
 Ensure online activities and platforms are compatible with a mobile device.
 Partner with local libraries and organisations who can support residents who don't have access to an internet connection.
 Not digitally savvy Do not feel confident or have the skills to participate in online engagement activities.
-Provide support to individuals on how to use digital tools, like Zoom to encourage participation.
-Encourage them to call the project 1800 hotline to ask questions and troubleshoot issues.
+Provide support to individuals on how to use digital tools, like Zoom, to encourage participation.
+Encourage them to call the 1800 hotline to ask questions and troubleshoot issues.
 Use a range of communication and engagement tools to provide the community with a choice of how they would like to participate.
 Geographically isolated individuals Do not have access to a strong internet connection or long distances mean they cannot participate in face-to-face engagement activities.
-Use a mix of digital and written communication tools to provide information about the project.
-Tap into existing local networks to engage with as many people as possible.
-Distrusting community members Community members feel that the project will progress regardless of community support.
-Continue to promote engagement opportunities and enforce that the project is still subject to approval.
+Use a mix of digital and written communication tools to provide information about the Project.
+Face-to-face meetings at their properties If feasible Tap into existing local networks to engage with as many people as possible.
+Distrusting community members Community members feel that the Project will progress regardless of community support.
+Continue to promote engagement opportunities and enforce that the Project is still subject to approval and that community feedback is a key part of the approval process.
 Renters (transient population) Do not feel a strong connection to the local area so do not feel a need to participate.
-Send communication materials to both landowners and tenants so they are aware of the project.
+Given the increasing cost of home ownership, renting properties is more often than not a necessity increasing and this community should also have the opportunity to participate in the planning of the Project and to receive project updates.
+Send communication materials to both landowners and tenants so they are aware of the Project and to confirm that their feedback is still valued.